-Total Withholding is the sum of your distributive share of taxes withheld from payments to the partnership by another entity (allocated to all partners according to their respective partnership interests) plus taxes withheld on you by the partnership, or back up withholding on you as a domestic or foreign nonresident partner.
-If there is a pass-through withholding credit from another entity or taxes were withheld on you by the partnership, the partnership must provide a completed Form 592-B, Resident and Nonresident Withholding Tax Statement.
+Total withholding is the sum of your distributive share of taxes withheld from payments to the partnership by another entity (allocated to all partners according to their respective partnership interests) plus taxes withheld on you by the partnership, or back up withholding on you as a domestic or foreign nonresident partner.
+If there is a withholding credit allocated to you or taxes were withheld on you by the partnership, the partnership must provide a completed Form 592-B, Resident and Nonresident Withholding Tax Statement.
 Attach Form 592-B to the front of your California tax return to claim the amount withheld.
 Schedule K-1 (565) may not be used to claim the withholding credit.
 If the partnership is not on a calendar year, the amount on line 15a may not match the amount on Form 592-B because of the difference in accounting periods.
-The amount shown on Form 592-B should be claimed on one of the following:
+Claim the amount shown on Form 592-B on one of the following:

-- Form 540, California Resident Income Tax Return, line 73. - Form 540NR, California Nonresident or Part-year Resident Income Tax Return (Long), line 83. - Form 541, California Fiduciary Income Tax Return, line 31. - Form 109, California Exempt Organization Business Income Tax Return, line 17. - Form 100, California Corporation Franchise or Income Tax Return, line 34. - Form 100S, California S Corporation Franchise or Income Tax Return, line 33.
+- Form 540, California Resident Income Tax Return, line 73. - Form 540NR, California Nonresident or Part-year Resident Income Tax Return, line 83. - Form 541, California Fiduciary Income Tax Return, line 31. - Form 109, California Exempt Organization Business Income Tax Return, line 17. - Form 100, California Corporation Franchise or Income Tax Return, line 33. - Form 100S, California S Corporation Franchise or Income Tax Return, line 33.